git-cola/git-cola/share/doc/git-cola/tools.rst

 Amend Last Commit
 -----------------
-Clicking on `Amend Last Commit` makes `git-cola` amend the previous commit instead of creating a new one.  `git-cola` loads the previous commit message into the commit message editor when this option is selected.
+Clicking on `Amend Last Commit` makes `git cola` amend the previous commit instead of creating a new one.  `git cola` loads the previous commit message into the commit message editor when this option is selected.

 The :ref:`Status <status>`_ tool will display all of the changes for the